LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Important notes:

-  * You don't need to remember ths URL for the Toolkit repo above.
+  * You don't need to remember the URL for the Toolkit repo above.
 It can be found by going to the CS Toolkit repo on our Bitbucket project and clicking on the 'Clone' Action button that appears when you hover your mouse cursor over the ellipses on the top left of the web page.
   * The '--recursive' argument above is needed to pull the BLT build system into your local copy of the repo.
-It is a Git submodule of the Toolkit.
+It is a Git sub-module of the Toolkit.

-After cloning, enter the top-level Tookit directory and run the development setup script we provide to ensure that your Git environment is configured properly and client-side hooks we use are installed; i.e.,::
+After cloning, enter the top-level Toolkit directory and run the development setup script we provide to ensure that your Git environment is configured properly and client-side hooks we use are installed; i.e.,::